hc-tcg/hc-tcg/QUESTIONS.md

 # Does chorus fruit overwrite curse of binding?
 # Does Gems rare ability include offensive singel_use cards?
 E.g. can I attack again with a sword?
 # Does Grian's borrow steal gold_armor/shield before attack, or is it destroyed before he can steal it?
+# When scar use shis deathloop ability and also holds a totem, should the totem be removed or stay when knocked out?